OMerkel/Oware/README.md

 Players' turn alternates between the two players.
 The player starts own sowing turns from a non empty bowl of his choice in the row next to his own side.
-Still he will sow seeds on the other player's row, too.
+Still he will sow on the other player's row, too.
 Sowing is performed with exactly one seed per bowl following the consecutive bowls in counter clockwise direction.
 In case the sowing will reach the starting bowl of